2. September 2024

 The Reporting object can only be called in the EndSim event of a simulation.
 When addressing it, you can choose between different methods following the result reports.

-You find the result reports in the INOSIM main menu.
+You can find the result reports in the INOSIM main menu.

 The different methods provide the same information as given in the result reports in a similar format.
 Depending on the method called, the Reporting object deploys a Table object (methods that correspond to result reports with one excel sheet) or a dictionary of Table objects (methods that correspond to result reports with more than one excel sheet).